wolfboys/incubator-streampark-website/community/release/How-to-release-version.md

 > `Send to`: general@incubator.apache.org <br />
 > `cc`: dev@streampark.apache.org、tison@apache.org、willem.jiang@gmail.com <br />
-> `Title`: [VOTE] Release Apache StreamPark(Incubating) 2.1.0-rc1 <br />
+> `Title`: [VOTE] Release Apache StreamPark 2.1.0-rc1 <br />
 > `Body`:

 ```
 Hello Incubator Community:

-This is a call for a vote to release Apache StreamPark(Incubating) version 2.1.0-RC1.
+This is a call for a vote to release Apache StreamPark version 2.1.0-RC1.
-The Apache StreamPark community has voted on and approved a proposal to release Apache StreamPark(Incubating) version 2.1.0-RC1.
+The Apache StreamPark community has voted on and approved a proposal to release Apache StreamPark version 2.1.0-RC1.
 We now kindly request the Incubator PMC members review and vote on this incubator release.
 Apache StreamPark, Make stream processing easier!
 Easy-to-use streaming application development framework and operation platform.